Texas DWI Statistics by County and BAC Level (2015–2025)

 Dismissal Rate

-• Below 0.08: Outcomes depend on officer observations rather than chemical evidence, increasing dismissal rates and the likelihood of reduction.
+• Below 0.08: Outcomes depend on police officer observations rather than chemical evidence, increasing dismissal rates and the likelihood of charge reductions.

-• 0.08–0.149: Outcomes depend heavily on testing reliability and procedural compliance.
+• 0.08–0.149: Outcomes will depend heavily on testing reliability and whether police officers followed proper procedures.

-• ≥ 0.15: Enhanced penalties increase conviction risk, but scientific and constitutional challenges remain relevant.
+• ≥ 0.15: Enhanced penalties increase the risk of a conviction, but scientific and constitutional challenges are a defense option.

 Arrest Statistics vs. Case Outcomes